- Beach closures

-For the latest information on AIS, please visit the “What new aquatic invasive species have invaded the Lake” section of our State of the Lake website.
+For the latest information on AIS, please visit the “Aquatic Invasive Species” section of our State of the Lake website.

-To learn about actions taken to address AIS, please visit the “Managing Aquatic Invasive Plants and Animals” chapter in the Lake Champlain Management Plan Opportunities for Action.
+To learn about actions taken to address AIS, please visit the “Healthy Ecosystem Goal” section in the Lake Champlain Management Plan Opportunities for Action.

 For additional information and maps, please visit the Lake Champlain Basin Atlas.